We may earn commission from affiliate links →

 When it’s time to leave Vis, we suggest the high-speed catamaran to the Island of Hvar.
 This costs less than $6 per person for the 50-minute ride.

 Local Tip: You can only book tickets one day in advance at the local ticket office if you want to be sure to reserve your spot.
 And you should because these journeys can and do sell out.

 You can then jump aboard the Kapetan Luka to get to the island of Korčula.
 The ride is just over an hour and will cost less than $12 per person.
-Hvar or Korcula should really be the cornerstone of your itinerary.
-They’re arguably the two coolest islands to visit Croatia.
+Hvar or Korcula should be the cornerstone of your itinerary.
+They’re arguably the two coolest islands to visit in Croatia.

 Local Tip: Again, tickets must be purchased one day in advance from the ticket office located right near the harbor’s boat docks.